zenml-io/zenml/docs/book/user-guide/advanced-guide/artifact-management/artifact-versioning.md

     ...
 ```

-The next execution of this step will then create an artifact with name
+The next execution of this step will then create an artifact with the name
 "my_custom_name" and version "my_custom_version".
 This is primarily useful if
 you are making a particularly important pipeline run (such as a release) whose
 artifacts you want to distinguish at a glance later.

 {% hint style="warning" %}
-You cannot create two artifacts with the same name or version, so rerunning a
+You cannot create two artifacts with the same name and version, so rerunning a
 step that specifies a manual artifact version will always fail.
 {% endhint %}